ABOUT ME | RESEARCH | PUBLICATIONS | NEWS | CONTACT

-My research lies at the intersection of HCI and programming learning.
+My research lies at the intersection of human-computer interaction (HCI) and programming learning.
 I am particularly interested in how people learn programming and how social contexts shape their learning experiences—especially their regulation of learning, at both individual and collective levels.
 I design and study user-centred learning tools that leverage social context to encourage collaboration, support collective initatives, and help learners effectively regulate and enrich their programming learning processes.

 I am committed to responsible research that contributes to human well-being, the HCI community, and science at large.
 I actively advocate for research ethics, open science, and transparency in HCI research, and strive to promote these values in the field.